jmcurran/NZSA-IASC-Prog/docs/01-Monday.md

 ^1^Academia Sinica<br />
 ^2^Institute of Statistical Mathematics<br />
 </p>
-<span>**A Study of the Influence of Articles in the Large-Scale Citation
-Network**</span>

-Frederick K. H. Phoa and Livia Lin Hsuan Chang\
-<span>*Institute of Statistical Science, Academia Sinica, Taipei 115,
-Taiwan.*</span>\

-> <span>**Abstract:**</span> Nowadays there are many research metrics at
+<span>**Abstract:**</span> Nowadays there are many research metrics at
-> the author-, article-, journal-levels, like the impact factors and
-> many others.
-However, none of them possess a universally meaningful
-> interpretation on the research influence at all levels, not mentioning
-> that many are subject-biased and consider neighboring relations only.
+the author-, article-, journal-levels, like the impact factors and many others.
+However, none of them possess a universally meaningful interpretation on the research influence at all levels, not mentioning that many are subject-biased and consider neighboring relations only.
-> In this work, we introduce a new network-based research metric called
-> the network influence.
-It utilizes all information in the whole
-> network and it is universal to any levels.
-Due to its statistical
-> origin, this metric is computationally efficient and statistically
-> interpretable even if one applies it to a large-scale network.
-This
-> work demonstrates the analysis of networks via network influence using
-> a large-scale citation database called the Web of Science.
-By just
-> considering the articles among statistics community in 2005-2014, the
-> network influence of all articles are calculated and compared,
-> resulting in a top-ten important articles that are slightly different
-> from the list via impact factors.
-This metric can be easily extended
-> to author citation network and many similar networks embedded in the
-> Web of Science.
+In this work, we introduce a new network-based research metric called the network influence.
+It utilizes all information in the whole network and it is universal to any levels.
+Due to its statistical origin, this metric is computationally efficient and statistically interpretable even if one applies it to a large-scale network.
+This work demonstrates the analysis of networks via network influence using a large-scale citation database called the Web of Science.
+By just considering the articles among statistics community in 2005-2014, the network influence of all articles are calculated and compared, resulting in a top-ten important articles that are slightly different from the list via impact factors.
+This metric can be easily extended to author citation network and many similar networks embedded in the Web of Science.
 <p class="pagebreak"></p>
 <p style="background-color:#ccccff;text-align:center">Monday 11<sup>th</sup> 11:10 OGGB4 (260-073)</p>
 ## Estimation Of A High-Dimensional Covariance Matrix {-}